 Online banking E-transfers can be paid at anytime.
 Secured funds anytime after wedding date must be received before digital negatives are released or shipped.

 These will be ready 3-4 weeks after the wedding date.
-If they require shipping outside of Halifax, allow for one additional week.

 How long do you keep the digital negatives on file?

-Five years from the wedding date.
+One year from the wedding date.